Opportunity – Art & Media Advance the Gospel

 “We’re looking for awesome artists who will go the extra mile with the glory of God as their primary focus… who will put self-promotion in the back seat, so God-promotion is in the front.”

-See yourself serving in the arts?
+See yourself serving in the arts or media?
 We’d love to hear more about your vision.
 Let’s get to know you.

 Explore More Opportunities